Considerations for Long Running Jobs in Ephemeral Environments

 f"ETA: {round(remaining / 60)} minutes remaining")

-I can check progress from anywhere with a quick aws s3 cp or just look at the print output in CloudWatch.
-When the job restarts after a failure, it’s also easy to see how much work is left.
+I can check on it from anywhere — quick aws s3 cp to pull the progress file, or just look at the logs in CloudWatch.
+And when the job restarts after a failure, I can immediately see how much is left.

 Parallelizing the work

-Once batching and checkpointing are working, you can start running multiple batches at the same time.
-Since each batch is independent, this is pretty straightforward.
+Once I had batching and checkpointing working, the next obvious thing was running multiple batches at the same time.
+Since each batch is independent, this was actually pretty easy.

-I started with Python’s concurrent.futures on a single machine, which is the simplest option by far:
+I went with Python’s concurrent.futures on a single machine — simplest thing that could work:

 1